Know your rights as a Canadian air passenger10/11/2022

 3. If your baggage is delayed or stolen

 Under the APPR, airlines are required to provide compensation for lost or damaged luggage.
 But luggage that’s delayed, even by a few hours can be just as inconvenient for travellers.
 Travel Insurance provides coverage if your bag is delayed.

-For example, if your bag arrives over 12 hours later, BCAA’s Baggage Insurance (available on its own as an add-on to Emergency Medical Insurance, or as part of the Non-medical Travel Package) will cover you for:
+For example, if your bag arrives over 12 hours later, BCAA’s Baggage Coverage (available on its own as an add-on to Emergency Medical Travel Insurance, or as part of the Trip Protection Package) will cover you for:

 - $200 worth of personal necessities like clothes, toiletries and more